 This module contains a series of workshops covering conceptual and practical aspects of work with children, and adolescents.
-These sessions will focus on translating the student's knowledge of children and adolescent issues into effective counselling practice with this sometimes challenging and typically highly resilient age range.
-Issues and approaches to therapeutic work with children will also be introduced.
-Related systemic issues will also be explored and emphasised.
+These sessions will focus on translating the student's knowledge of children and adolescent issues into effective counselling practice dealing with complex issues of vulnerability,

-Module 8: Psychological Assessment I.
+Module 8: Psychological Assessment I

-Module Co-ordinator: Ian O'Grady
+Module Co-ordinator: Dr. David Gogan